nlg-code/-hearthlens/README.md

-# HearthTracker
+# HearthLens

 Minimal Hearthstone deck tracker in Qt 6 / C++17.
 Tails `Power.log` in real time, parses zone changes, and shows an always-on-top overlay with cards remaining in your deck and cards your opponent has revealed.

 ## Build